Dhanunjaya-Elluri/poetry-caching/README.md

     poetry run pre-commit install
     ```

-Now, whenever you do git commit ..., it will run the poetry run python -m black ... command like this:
+Now, whenever you do `git commit` command, it will run the `poetry run python -m black` ... command like this:

  ```bash
  git commit -m "Test commit"